HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 [WIP] Ongoing work involves implementation of a tool that would smear according to the resolutions read from a ROOT file.
 Those resolutions can be particle, momentum an pseudorapidity dependent.
 For instance, user would be able to generate resolution files with a simplistic geometry layout using [TkLayout](https://indico.cern.ch/event/446599/contribution/5/attachments/1202368/1750485/OccupancyStudies_ZDrasal.pdf).

 [WIP] Regarding the calorimeter parametrisation, there is an ongoing work on the implementation of the frozen showers approach.
-It is based on the [GFlash library](#gflash), already existing in Geant4.
+It is based on the [GFlash library][GFlash], already existing in Geant4.
 ___